UcheSylvester/pr-smartrr/README.md

 This GitHub Action automatically requests reviews on pull requests based on changed files.

 It does this by checking the teammates with commits on those changed files and adding them as reviewers to pull requests.
-This means you do not need to manually provide a list of reviewers to this action.
+This means you do not need to manually provide a list of reviewers for this action.

 ## Inputs